wordofwarning/wordofwarning.org/current/2019-emergency/daytime/index.md

 Gift yourself with the time to confess.<br>A Divergency micro-commission.<br>**Jade** is an emerging creative, dancer + performer.
 When she dances, the music + moves stir her soul.
 She's on a search for greater human connection + understanding which begins with the creation of this, her first one to one piece.

 **Janet Charlesworth | *Article 19***
+**Janet** is a Manchester based artist and regularly works with Proud and Loud Arts.
+She has performed previous work at Manchester Art Gallery, University of Manchester, Edge Hill University, and Tate Liverpool as part of DaDaFest International.
+Janet enjoys creating work that provokes a conversation and flirts playfully with feelings of discomfort and shame.
-Supported using public funding by the National Lottery through Arts Council England.<br>**Janet** is a member of Proud & Loud Arts.
+Supported using public funding by the National Lottery through Arts Council England.

 **Kellie Colbert | *Bad Feminist***
 *I have something to say… to confess.
 I am going to tell you a story… a confessional story.<br>Three people are going to share this space + they are going to share the same body.<br>It's time to confess + let me speak.*<br>**Kellie** is a Leigh-born performance maker, who has recently worked alongside Jake Bowen in his piece *Plea Bargain*.
 She has collaborated with Eggs Collective on the-award winning *Are You Still Watching* + featured in their BBC Arts web series.<br>See age advisory + content warning [here](/warnings).<br><a href="http://twitter.com/imKellieColbert" target="_blank">@imKellieColbert</a>